davidmnoll/davidmnoll.github.io/src/posts/md/goalsAsTypes.md

 Each coroutine would then correspond to an actor/agent in a process calculus.

 </details>

 <details>
 <summary>This means we can model asynchronous programming through a similar lens</summary>

-The asynchronous program is expressing a type and an effect is
+The asynchronous program is expressing a type.
+We could say it's a

 </details>